 But don’t forget about desserts.
 You don’t have to go crazy here, but s’mores seem like a good idea, as do pies or cobblers.
 The baked items you can refrigerate or freeze until you’re ready for them.

 Another essential category of camping things to pack for your RV adventure is bathroom items.
 It should be relatively easy to think of everything you use in the bathroom, since the room tends not to be that large.
 Everyone uses the same basic items, so don’t forget to bring: toilet paper, tissues, hand soap, bar soap, shampoo, shaving cream and razors, deodorant, and any beauty items you use such as moisturizers or conditioners.

 We would be remiss if we did not mention some of the outdoor items you might want to have along with you on this RV trip.
 Depending on the weather you encounter, your winter trek could be mild and pleasant or frigid, snowy, and difficult.
-You should bring foldable chairs for sitting outside, sufficiently warm clothing, sunscreen (you can get sunburned in winter), bug spray (just in case), hiking equipment such as strong boots and a walking stick, and fishing gear.
+You should bring foldable chairs for sitting outside (or rent them with your RV), sufficientl warm clothing, sunscreen (you can get sunburned in winter), bug spray (just in case), hiking equipment such as strong boots and a walking stick, and fishing gear.
 If you like to fish, your opportunities will be somewhat determined by the weather in your area.
-If you are renting your camper near Vancouver, you know the winters are relatively mild.
+If you rent a camper near Vancouver, you know the winters are relatively mild.
 Perhaps somewhere up northeast, however, the land will be covered by layers of snow and ice, and you may be able to get in some ice fishing.

 Odds and Ends